Higher homotopy categories, higher derivators, and K-theory: Higher homotopy categories

 \subsection{$n$-categories}

 We recall the definition and basic properties of $n$-categories following \cite[2.3.4]{LurHTT}.
-Let $\C$ be an $\infty$-category and let $n \geq -1$ be an integer. $\C$ is an $n$-\emph{category} if it satisfies the following conditions: \begin{itemize} \item[(1)] Given $f,f': \Delta^n \to \C$, if $f$ and $f'$ are homotopic relative to $\partial \Delta^n$, then $f = f'$.
+Let $\C$ be an $\infty$-category and let $n \geq -1$ be an integer. $\C$ is an $n$-\emph{category} if it satisfies the following conditions: \begin{itemize} \item[(1)] Given a pair of maps $f,f': \Delta^n \to \C$, if $f$ and $f'$ are homotopic relative to $\partial \Delta^n$, then $f = f'$.

-(We recall that the notion of homotopy employed here means that the two maps are homotopic via equivalences in $\C$.) \item[(2)] Given $f, f': \Delta^m \to \C$, for $m > n$, if $f_{|\partial \Delta^m} = f'_{|\partial \Delta^m}$, then $f = f'$. \end{itemize} These conditions say that $\C$ has no morphisms in degrees $> n$ and any two morphisms in degree $n$ agree if they are equivalent.
+(We recall that the notion of homotopy employed here means that the two maps are homotopic via equivalences in $\C$.) \item[(2)] Given a pair of maps $f, f': \Delta^m \to \C$, where $m > n$, if $f_{|\partial \Delta^m} = f'_{|\partial \Delta^m}$, then $f = f'$. \end{itemize} These conditions say that $\C$ has no morphisms in degrees $> n$ and any two morphisms in degree $n$ agree if they are equivalent.
 The conditions can be equivalently expressed as follows: $\C$ is an $n$-category, $n \geq 1$, if for every diagram

 where $m > n$ and $0 < i < m$, there exists a \emph{unique} dotted arrow which makes the diagram commutative \cite[Proposition 2.3.4.9]{LurHTT}.
-Using an inductive argument (see \cite[Proposition 2.3.4.7]{LurHTT}), it can also be shown that conditions (1) and (2) are equivalent to: \begin{itemize} \item[(3)] Given a simplicial set $K$ and maps $f,f': K \to \C$ such that $f_{| \sk_n(K)}$ and $f'_{|\sk_n(K)}$ are homotopic relative to $\sk_{n-1}(K)$, then $f = f'$. \end{itemize} An important immediate consequence of (3) is that for every $n$-category $\C$, the $\infty$-category $\Fun(K, \C)$ is again an $n$-category for any simplicial set $K$ \cite[Corollary 2.3.4.8]{LurHTT}.
+Using an inductive argument (see \cite[Proposition 2.3.4.7]{LurHTT}), it can also be shown that the conditions (1) and (2) together are equivalent to: \begin{itemize} \item[(3)] Given a simplicial set $K$ and maps $f,f': K \to \C$ such that $f_{| \sk_n(K)}$ and $f'_{|\sk_n(K)}$ are homotopic relative to $\sk_{n-1}(K)$, then $f = f'$. \end{itemize} An important immediate consequence of (3) is that for every $n$-category $\C$, the $\infty$-category $\Fun(K, \C)$ is again an $n$-category for any simplicial set $K$ \cite[Corollary 2.3.4.8]{LurHTT}.

 \begin{example} The only $(-1)$-categories up to isomorphism are $\varnothing$ and $\Delta^0$.
 An $\infty$-category is a $0$-category if and only if it is isomorphic to (the nerve of) a poset. $1$-categories are up to isomorphism (nerves of) ordinary categories.
-See \cite[Examples 2.3.4.2-2.3.4.3, Proposition 2.3.4.5]{LurHTT}. \end{example}
+See \cite[Examples 2.3.4.2--2.3.4.3, Proposition 2.3.4.5]{LurHTT}. \end{example}